tytydraco/yessleep/out/My_pastor_brought_something_strange_to_church.md

 “Go all the way down,” he said, motioning towards the window.
 He had a weird look on his face.
 Like somethin’ had sucked out all his happiness.

 “What’s the matter?”
 He put his finger to his lips and shushed me.
-He could probably tell I was about the work myself up into protest because he just kept talkin’, in a whisper.
+He could probably tell I was about to work myself up into protest because he just kept talkin’, in a whisper.

 “I saw something.”